The Benefits of Working as a Student

 Earning Potential and Hours Limitations

 Student hourly limitations are established by State of Delaware Law.
 Students may work a maximum number of 20 hours per week during the academic year.
-However, students may work a maximum of 40 hours per week during Thanksgiving, winter, and spring breaks and over the summer.

 Proof of Work-Study Eligibility